 Once you have your grid you can plant your plants or seeds according to the list above.
 For those with 1 plant for 2 square feet, plant it in the middle of the 2 squares.

 For those with multiple plants per square, I find it easiest to mark out the right number of spots before starting to plant.
 I just stick my finger in the dirt to make a little hole.
+If you are planting seeds make sure to only make the hole as deep as the seed packet says.

 Another thing to remember is that some plants can harm other plants.
 Those that can harm each other should be planted away from each other.
 This website has a good chart of what should and shouldn’t be planted together.